 Module starts within Seasonal Academic Year (SAY) First day of the Seasonal Academic Year

+, ,

 1 August to 31 December Autumn 1 September

 1 January to 31 March Winter 1 January

 1 April to 30 June Spring 1 April

 1 July to 31 July Summer 1 July

-- G1.2.
-If you defer or withdraw before the 14th day of your module, you have no funding liability to Student Finance Northern Ireland (SFNI) or to The Open University and the following will apply: - a) If you or a sponsor have paid the fee, we will refund the fee. - b) If you are intending to pay via a part-time tuition fee loan from Student Finance Northern Ireland (SFNI), The Open University will not draw down any loan funding from this body. - c) If you have paid with a loan from OUSBA Limited, the loan agreement will be cancelled.
+- G1.2 If you defer or withdraw before the 14th day of your module, you have no funding liability to Student Finance Northern Ireland (SFNI) or to The Open University and the following will apply: - a) If you or a sponsor have paid the fee, we will refund the fee. - b) If you are intending to pay via a part-time tuition fee loan from Student Finance Northern Ireland (SFNI), The Open University will not draw down any loan funding from this body. - c) If you have paid with a loan from OUSBA Limited, the loan agreement will be cancelled. - G1.3 If you defer on or after the 14th day of your module you will be liable for fees as set out in Table 2 and Table 3 and will be eligible for a Fee Credit as outlined in Section F.

-Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023